aksh1618/codestats-box-python/README.md

 ## 🎒 Prep Work

+0. Make sure you have a Code::Stats account!
+(Get one at https://codestats.net/ if you don't!)
 1. Create a new public GitHub Gist (https://gist.github.com/)
 2. Create a token with the `gist` scope and copy it. (https://github.com/settings/tokens/new)
 3. Copy the `API token`